 13. Neelam Mangoes

 The Neelam mango is a large, oblong-shaped fruit with smooth skin that turns bright yellow when ripe, with deep yellow flesh inside full of flavor.
-It has an exceptional flavor and aroma, making it one of India and Pakistan's most sought-after mango.
+It has an exceptional flavor and aroma, making it one of India and Pakistan's most sought-after mangoes.

 They grow in many areas of India and Pakistan.
 In India, it is primarily grown in Karnataka, Andhra Pradesh, and Tamil Nadu, while in Pakistan, the more famous mango comes from the Sindh region.